sib-swiss/SPARQL_course/docs/gba1.md

 To go in the other direction, i.e. in the opposite direction the arrows go, we have to use *inverse path*.

+> Adding the symbol ^ in front of a predicate (or a property path expression) makes it an inverse path expression.
+An inverse path expression simply flips the direction of the match: the subject of the triple pattern will match the object of the triple in the data, and the object of the triple pattern will match the subject.

+**Exercise:** Write a query to display EC numbers and associated Rhea (from red `13269` to red `3.2.1.45` in the graph picture above).